• Skip to primary navigation

 Image of the ingredients needed to make Fasolakia.

-Extra virgin olive oil is a traditional ingredient in a Mediterranean diet with many health benefits.
+Extra virgin olive oil is a traditional ingredient in a Mediterranean diet.

-It is one of the healthiest oils you can cook with, has a good source of polyphenols with antioxidant properties, and has healthy fats, which may help reduce diabetes and could help with weight loss.
+It is one of the healthiest oils you can cook with, has a good source of polyphenols with antioxidant properties.

 Onion – adds flavor to the recipe.